 Q: Do you deal with commercial property & long leases?

-We specialise in short residential tenancies, for example assured shorthold tenancies, and so we do not cover shops and offices or leases of over 7 years.
+We specialise in short residential tenancies, for example, assured shorthold tenancies, and so we do not cover shops and offices or residential leases of over 7 years.
 Neither do we cover agricultural tenancies.
-However our associated solicitors Anthony Gold can advise in these areas.
+However the solicitors on our telephone advice panel may be able to assist in those areas.

 Q: Can you act as my solicitor, for example in evicting tenants?